Facebook and Twitter take unusual steps to limit spread of New York Post story

 The companies said they are in close contact with election officials to field warnings about potential problems erupting on social media.

-Isaac Stanley-Becker contributed reporting.
+Isaac Stanley-Becker contributed to this report.